DrPaulBrewer/single-market-robot-simulator/README.md

 The [ESDoc site for single-market-robot-simulator](https://doc.esdoc.org/github.com/DrPaulBrewer/single-market-robot-simulator/) contains documentation prepared from source code of this module.

-## Use of Modern JavaScript -- Babel compiler

-The source code uses ES6 JavaScript syntax and may need to be compiled with the Facebook-sponsored open source Babel compiler to be compatible with JavaScript implementations in browsers or nodejs.
-The source code is in ./src and the Babel-compiled version in ./build.
-The babel tools are linked as package.json devDependencies.
-This is primarily a concern for other programmers and does not affect stand-alone usage.

 ## Installation

+### no installation necessary when using Econ1.Net (paid)

+An affordable paid web app at https://Econ1.net is available that is much nicer, includes visualization and an editor, has time-saving features, and integrates with Google Cloud and Google Drive.

-### installation not necessary -- use Docker
+### no installation necessary when using Docker Desktop (free)

+Docker Desktop allows running the single-market-robot-simulator in a command line window.
+It does not include any editor or visualization.
+However, the input format is documented, and the outputs are mostly in CSV format and are compatible with many statistical and data-science software (e.g. python, R, matlab/octave, and others).

-No installation is necessary if you have Docker (highly recommended for Windows and Mac usage).
+No installation is necessary if you have Docker Desktop (for Windows 10 Pro and Windows 10 for Education, and Mac or Linux usage).
 Skip to the "Usage" section.
+Docker Desktop is free, and the release of this software on the Docker Hub is free.

+As of July 2020 Windows 10 for Home is incompatible with Docker Desktop and has to be upgraded to Windows 10 Pro.
+This upgrade may require a payment to Microsoft.

 ### as stand alone JavaScript software

+Obviously, you'll need to have git, nodejs, and npm pre-installed.

-To run as a nodejs command-line program, clone this repository and run `npm install -D` or `npm i -D` from the cloned directory to install all of the dependencies, including the testing and development dependencies `-D`:
+To run as a nodejs command-line program, clone this repository on your computer and run `npm install -D` or `npm i -D` from the cloned directory to install all of the dependencies, including the testing and development dependencies `-D`:

      git clone https://github.com/DrPaulBrewer/single-market-robot-simulator
      cd ./single-market-robot-simulator